Honey bees in chimney structures

 We remove bees from walls and we can do it without taking them down or knocking huge holes into them.
 We remove the bees the wax & the honey.
 Rarely do we need to remove more than 8 bricks, which we remove whole so they go back as they were.

-For further information on bee removal and relocation please use the contact form in the side bar or message button below, or CALL 01297 441272 to speak to someone local who knows all about it.
+For further information on bee removal and relocation please use the contact form in the side bar or message button below.

 If you are looking for information on removing bees from a chimney check out our article ‘Honey bees in chimney‘, or if you repeatedly have bee swarms take up home in your chimney you may want to look at our page ‘Why honey bees like chimneys‘ & ‘Everything you need to consider when removing bees in a chimney‘ which is a fairly extensive overview.